iris-edu/HVSR/README.md

                  NOTE: The MUSTANG noise-psd web service Power Spectral Density estimate for seismic channels are computed using the algorithm outlined here
                        (http://service.iris.edu/mustang/noise-psd/docs/1/help/).
-This algorithm involves averaging and normalization that may result in smoothing of some of the peaks that may otherwise be observed by direct computation of FFT and DFA. *This package uses peaks forto determine predominant frequency  only*.
+This algorithm involves averaging and normalization that may result in smoothing of some of the peaks that may otherwise be observed by direct computation of FFT and DFA.
+This package uses peaks forto determine predominant frequency  only.

              (2) arithmetic mean, H ≡ (HN + HE)/2